jiaocoll/BeeScan-web/README_EN.md

 - [ ] Improve node monitoring, and consider using mature message queues in the future
 - [ ] Improve the scanning logic and scanning effect of the scanning terminal, and add a fingerprint database of your own
 - [ ] Improve the vulnerability detection function, call the POC of nuclei and xray instead of calling nuclei or xray (the focus of the project is not on vulnerability detection, but on asset detection and service identification, and will focus on exploring more underlying asset detection technologies, not just calling fingerprint library)

+## expect

+At present, the project is only a prototype.
+Later, we will consider refactoring the entire project and strive to make the project more complete.
+I hope you can give a star:star: to encourage the author to continue to develop :smile:.